OpenVidu/openvidu.io-docs/docs/openvidu-pro/scalability.md

 In OpenVidu there are two types of recordings: [individual recordings](advanced-features/recording/#individual-stream-recording){:target="_blank"} and [composed recordings](advanced-features/recording/#composed-recording){:target="_blank"}.
 Besides, each one of them can be performed recording only the audio tracks, only the video tracks or both of them. **Composed recordings that have video** are performed using a special module.
 An instance of this module must be launched for each Session that is being recorded.

 In the monolithic setup of OpenVidu CE, this module must be launched in the single available node, which can overload the server to a dangerous point.
-But in OpenVidu Pro clusters, in order to avoid this, the recording module is not launched in OpenVidu Server Pro Node, but in a Media Node.
+But in OpenVidu Pro clusters, in order to avoid this, the recording module is not launched in Master Node, but in a Media Node.
 The default behavior is to launch it in the same Media Node hosting the Session to be recorded, as in this way the media streams don't need to travel from the Media Node hosting the Session to the Media Node hosting the recording, reducing network traffic in the cluster.
 But you can also force the Media Node where to initialize the composed video recording of any Session.
 See [Scalable composed recording](advanced-features/recording/#scalable-composed-recording){:target="_blank"} section to learn how.

 <br>